moolen/slimVC-documentation/routing.md

 ## Constructor Arguments

-The Callback or constructor recieves 2 Arguments: `$App` & `$params`.
+The constructor of a Controller Class recieves 2 Arguments: `$App` & `$params`.
 First is a instance of the SlimVC Singleton, second are the optional routing parameters.
 For example, if you create a explicit route `/foo/:param1/:param2` and `/foo/bar/baz` is requested $params would be `array('bar', 'baz')`.

-The documentation about the SlimVC Singleton is here.
+The documentation about the SlimVC Singleton is [here](https://github.com/moolen/SlimVC-documentation/tree/master/slimvc.md).

 ## Routing recommendation